The Life List: Production

 The Life List was directed by Adam Brooks, who also adapted the novel of the same name by Lori Nelson Spielman.
 It was produced by Liza Chasin from 3dot Productions and Netflix.
 In March 2024, it was announced that Sofia Carson would lead the cast alongside Kyle Allen, Sebastian de Souza, and Connie Britton.
 José Zúñiga, Jordi Mollà, Marianne Rendón, and Chelsea Frei joined in April of the same year.
-Principal photography took place in September 2024, filming locations included Nyack, New York.
+Principal photography took place in March 2024, filming locations included Nyack, New York.

 Release

 The Life List was released on Netflix on March 28, 2025.

-Reception

-Viewership

-It reached #1 in movies on Netflix in the United States the week of April 8, 2025.
+According to data from Showlabs, The Life List ranked second on Netflix in the United States during the week of 24–30 March 2025.
+It reached No. 1 in movies on Netflix in the United States the week of April 8, 2025.

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 49 out of 100, based on 6 critics, indicating "mixed or average" reviews.